Anjolash/anjolash.github.io/README.md

 # Objective

-- What is the key pain point?
+- What is the key challenge?

-The Head of Marketing wants to find out who the top YouTubers in Canada are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+The Head of Marketing is looking to identify the top-performing YouTubers in Canada for 2024 to optimize influencer marketing campaigns for the remainder of the year.
+The goal is to pinpoint creators who align with brand values and reach the right audience for maximum impact.

 - What is the ideal solution?

-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
+Build an interactive dashboard that highlights the top Canadian YouTubers in 2024, offering data-driven insights such as:

-- subscriber count
+Subscriber count
-- total views
+Total views
-- total videos, and
-- engagement metrics
+Number of videos
+Engagement metrics (e.g., likes, comments, shares)

-This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.
+This dashboard will help the marketing team quickly assess which YouTubers are the best fit for collaboration, ensuring informed and impactful marketing decisions throughout the year.

-## User story
+## User Story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .
+As the Head of Marketing, I want to use a dashboard that analyzes YouTube channel data in Canada.

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
+This dashboard should enable me to identify the top-performing channels based on metrics such as subscriber base, total views, and engagement rates.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.
+With this information, I can make informed decisions about which YouTubers are best to collaborate with, ensuring each marketing campaign is highly effective.

+---

-# Data source
+## Data Source

-- What data is needed to achieve our objective?
+### What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+We need comprehensive data on the top Canadian YouTubers in 2024, including:
-- channel names
+- Channel names
-- total subscribers
+- Total subscribers
-- total views
+- Total views
-- total videos uploaded
+- Total videos uploaded
+- Engagement metrics (e.g., likes, comments, shares)

+This data will support identifying channels with strong audience engagement and growth potential for marketing collaborations.

 - Where is the data coming from?